ai4waifu/sxo-framework/readme.md

 ## ✅ What SXO Guarantees

-SXO guarantees an open, package-level path for Mathematica and MATLAB users, not universal commercial-kernel equivalence.
+SXO guarantees an open, package-level path for AI4Science workflows, not universal commercial-kernel equivalence.
 A package documents the input forms it accepts, the result categories it returns, its runtime requirements, and the diagnostics it can produce.
-Feature matrices make supported, partial, and unsupported states visible so migration can proceed without hidden gaps.
+Feature matrices make supported, partial, and unsupported states visible so work can proceed without hidden gaps.
 Athena supplies the mathematical runtime behind the supported operations.

-SXO also guarantees that package boundaries are explicit.
-Wolfram-style input stays in `@sxo/mathematica`.
-MATLAB-style input stays in `@sxo/matlab`.
+SXO also guarantees agentic-friendly and TypeScript-first product surfaces. `@sxo/skills` teaches coding agents the package map and reporting rules. `@sxo/core` and `@sxo/lite` keep scientific workflows embeddable in services and browsers.
+Mathematica and MATLAB dialects remain optional familiar-language choices with explicit boundaries.
 Native and WASM packages identify their different operational constraints.
-This makes it possible to grow into a stronger open alternative while keeping each capability honest.
+This makes it possible to grow AI4Science capability while keeping each surface honest.

 ## 🚧 What SXO Does Not Guarantee